graciellehigino/ms_stop_stacking_sdms/manuscript.md

 networks are the main ingredients we need to develop mathematical models capable of learning from what we already know to predict what we do not know yet.

-#### Filling in eltonian gaps with mathematics - predicting interactions, networks, and doing it across scales
+#### Filling in eltonian gaps with mathematics: predicting interactions, networks, and doing it across scales

 A complete assessment of ecological interactions is even more difficult than sufficient sampling of biodiversity.
 The number of interactions sampled will always be lower than the number of possible interactions, mainly due to the existence of forbidden links [@Jordano2016SamNet].
-In the same way as the knowledge about the natural history of organisms help us validate HSMs, it can also help us identify if the lack of links sampled is due to insufficient effort or natural mismatch between species.
+This lack of information, known as the Eltonian Shortfall, is aggravated by biases and differences in sampling methods [@Hortal2015SevSho].
+Nevertheless, in the same way as the knowledge about the natural history of organisms help us validate HSMs, understanding a species' behaviour, traits and phylogenetic relationships can help us identify if the lack of links sampled is due to insufficient effort or natural mismatch between species.
+Additionally, interactions vary in space and time, which adds to the uncertainty of an unregistered interaction.
+Hence, rather than assuming interactions to be binary variables, we can think of them as probabilities [@Poisot2016StrPro].
 In fact, assuming interactions as probabilistic events is more of an opportunity than an obstacle.
 Once we understand what is the basic mix than can result in a connection between ecological units (from individuals to ecosystems), we can use probabilities to